Welcome To Acacia Group!

 If you are unsure about whether you require the help of one of our lawyers or consultants, or if you would like to briefly discuss your situation before formally retaining us, we are happy to offer a free 15-minute consultation.
-To book your consultation, please click here to book online or contact Beth Fleming at email@example.com.
+Please click here to book your consultation online, or contact Beth Fleming at firstname.lastname@example.org.

 As part of the client onboarding process, you will have an opportunity to “meet” two of our team members: